What is Community Development?

-Keeping Tug Hill’s towns and villages, and hamlets vibrant is key to retaining the region’s character and economy.
-The Commission’s Community Development program seeks to empower individuals, groups, and municipalities through promoting a ground-up, participatory approach that involves connecting people with resources necessary to affect change in their own communities.
-This is accomplished by providing training and technical assistance at all stages of project development—from research and needs identification, visioning and strategic planning, consensus building, leveraging public and private resources, developing project funding scenarios, or grant administration.
+Community development is working in communities using a ground-up, participatory approach to identify & prioritize needs that results in connecting people with the resources needed to improve quality of life for all living and working there.
+Commission staff accomplish this by providing training and technical assistance at all stages of project development—from research and needs identification, visioning and strategic planning, consensus building, leveraging public and private resources, developing project funding scenarios, or grant administration.
 Most importantly, we seek to creatively leverage the existing wealth of knowledge and experience in Tug Hill communities to identify common concerns and work across jurisdictional boundaries.